datmedevil17/Kernel-Mantle/README.md

 ---

-*Kernel - Empowering developers to build the future of decentralized applications on Polkadot AssetHub*
+*Kernel - Empowering developers to build the future of decentralized applications on Mantle Testnet*